Leading Consciously logo

 THIS WEEK'S WRAP UP:

-THOUGHTS FROM THE FRONT LINES OF DEI
+INSIGHTS FROM THE FRONT LINES OF DEI LEADERSHIP

 CHRONIC UNEASE: I’ve learned to notice who is not at the table